-In this interview with Nour Amache from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Harvard Kennedy School and the Center on Global Energy Policy at Columbia University, discussed the US’s Fed policy and some global macroeconomic prospects.
+In this interview with Nour Amache from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Center on Global Energy Policy at Columbia University, discussed the US’s Fed policy and some global macroeconomic prospects.

 Christof said that this week is the week of Federal bank meetings around the world, where financial markets factored in these meetings.
 The meeting outcomes are expected to still go in the same direction where stimulus will be gradually withdrawn from the markets.
 Derailing from this trend will create panic in the markets thus leading the Fed to revise its strategy.
 The Fed is also sending a clear message i.e. unemployment figures and tensions with China are still minor and will not impact the plan to reduce stimulus.